hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 food is rice, pulse, and vegetables, and sometimes, fish and meat are used for *chutney* only.
-The food of the well-to-do class in other parts of India is Chapatis (unfermented bread) of wheat, and rice, of the people in general, mainly Chapatis of Bazrâ, Marhuâ, Janâr, Jhingorâ, and other corns.
+The food of the well-to-do class in other parts of India is Chapatis (unfermented bread) of wheat, and rice, of the people in general, mainly Chapatis of Bazrā, Marhuā, Janār, Jhingorā, and other corns.

 All over India, herbs, vegetables, pulse, fish, and meat are used only